mdeff/paper-cryoem-orientation-recovery/reviews.md

 Confidence: 4: You are confident in your assessment, but not absolutely certain.
 It is unlikely, but not impossible, that you did not understand some parts of the submission or that you are unfamiliar with some pieces of related work.
 Code Of Conduct: While performing my duties as a reviewer (including writing reviews and participating in discussions), I have and will continue to abide by the NeurIPS code of conduct.

-### Rebuttal
+### Rebuttal to Review by Reviewer Z4BJ

 Thank you for your time and thoughtful comments.

 Regarding your questions:
 1. The extension of the method to handle real cryo-EM datasets with unknown orientations is discussed in Section 4: "The success [of the method] as a faithful estimator eventually relies on our capacity to generate a synthetic training dataset whose data distribution is diverse enough to cover that of unseen projection datasets.
 Such realistic cryo-EM projections could be generated by relying on a more expressive formulation of the cryo-EM physics and taking advantage of the thousands of atomic models available in the PDB."
 In other words, our hope is that by simulating a large and diverse training dataset whose statistics sufficiently approach that of real cryo-EM datasets, the SNN will generalize to real proteins.
 We also refer the reviewer to our top-level "General Rebuttal" comment, where this question is addressed from a higher-level perspective.
 2. This is indeed a critical point, which would deserve to be further discussed in a revised version of this paper.
 A pragmatic solution at this stage would be to rely on the 2D classification methods of existing cryo-EM packages, which try to untangle the different configurations within a cryo-EM projection dataset by classifying the 2D projections based on certain similarity criteria.
-Once the various configurations have been "separated", our method could then be run independently on each data sub-set.
+Once the various configurations have been "separated", our method could then be run independently on each data subset.
 3. The orientations are randomly initialized, drawn from a uniform distribution over Euler angles.
 The objective function is indeed non-convex, though we found it to almost always converge to the same solution (up to a global rotation).
-We believe that initialization is not much of a problem here, as the embedding space is the "proper space", i.e., the space of 3D rotations SO(3).
+We believe that initialization is not much of a problem here, as the embedding space is the "proper" space of 3D rotations.
 On the other hand, methods like t-SNE embed in a low-dimensional Euclidean space that cannot faithfully represent the data.
 The convergence time is reported in Appendix C and is ~3.75 hours (though Figure 8 shows it reaches a plateau 1-2 hours earlier).
 4. Here as well, we refer the reviewer to our top-level "General Rebuttal" comment, where the general question of the comparison with existing methods (which could indeed include a common-lines approach) is discussed.

 ## 4 - Official Review of Paper4764 by Reviewer RNam